a13xe/Kali-Purple-alongside-Windows/README.md

 ### `✅ Step 6:` Configure Kali Linux Installation

 - Select your preferred language, location, and keyboard layout, etc.
 - Set up your hostname for the Kali Linux system (you can leave the domain empty).
 - Create a user with a strong root password.
 - Configure the network (you may need to provide details like Wi-Fi credentials if you're using a wireless connection).

 ### `✅ Step 7:` Partitioning and Disk Setup

 - Select the disk you want to use for installation.
-- Select the first option: `Guided - Use the largest continuous free space`
+- Select the first option: **`Guided - Use the largest continuous free space`**
-- Review and confirm the partition changes.You may also be interested in
+- Review and confirm the partition changes.

 ### `✅ Step 8:` Install the System